sicaboy/laravel-mfa/README.md

 });
 ```

-- Add config group in your `config/laravel-mfa.php`
+- Add a group in your config file `config/laravel-mfa.php`

 ```php
 return [